-Annapurna Circuit Trek is one of the world’s most famous treks.
+Annapurna Circuit trek with Tilicho Lake and Poon Hill takes us to the world’s highest lake in the Manang District of Nepal.
 It is considered as one of the busiest trek routes and starts with a “crowded” road extending up to the valley of Besisahar.
 The trail is meander but easy, to begin with, then the path connects the valley of the Marsyangdi River to the Kaligandaki.
-Thorung La (5416m) is the highlight of the trek and it is from where you can see a beautiful landscape of the gigantic Himalayas.
-“And pass through subtropical to alpine region”?
 Diverse ecosystems, cultures and beautiful landscapes of lush paddy fields and oak forests are all over the way in the Kaligandaki-the world’s deepest gorge, which is where this walk won its fame.

 A representative of the company’s display board will greet you outside the arrival terminal and transfer you to your Hotel.
 The trek leader will meet the group for a meeting and provide a detailed briefing of the trek.
 All the required information regarding the trek will be provided.